Make this fun Witch Hat Wreath with our simple step-by-step tutorial including a video of the process.

 This is a really fun project so let’s get started!

 Watch the video first, it’s only 2 minutes.
+Scroll all the way down for the video.
 If you are a visual learner like me, watching the video then seeing the still photos of the steps will make the process easy to understand.

 Do not be intimidated by making a deco mesh wreath!
 You can do it!
 Lets get started!